-The Australian National Quality Assurance Program (ANQAP) is coordinated at the State Government of Victoria - Bundoora Location.
+The Australian National Quality Assurance Program (ANQAP) is coordinated by the State Government of Victoria - Bundoora location.

 The main focus of the program is proficiency testing of assays used in quarantine, export certification and national disease control programs.
+Enrolment into the program is open to all veterinary/animal health testing laboratories.